 "Let us reserve our judgment my dear Kathryn until we've at least stepped through the front gates," she said as Kathryn wiped her eyes.

 "A lady doesn't whine," she said harshly.
-"This is your duty and you will perform such with a smile on those rosy cheeks of your or Seven help me."
+"This is your duty and you will perform such with a smile on those rosy cheeks of yours or Seven help me."

 Kathryn flipped her hair, the color of honey on a summer day and wiped a final tear from her eye before sitting up straight.
 Davina knew her daughter would do as she was told.
 She had been trained from birth to be the perfect Southern Lady.